Ben-Mathews/jvcprojectortools/README.md

 Set to a value between 0 and 1 to shape the soft-clip curve.
 The angle of the curve at the end point can move from horizontal (1) to pointing at the soft-clip start point (0).
 The curve a the start of the soft-clip start point always points in the same direction as the eotf curve at that point, but as the end-slope value gets smaller this part of the curve gets less and less weight.

 ### Set soft clip curve type
-Selects between a cubic Bézier curve (0) and quadratic Bézier curve (1).
+Selects between a cubic Bï¿½zier curve (0) and quadratic Bï¿½zier curve (1).
 0 gives more weight to the angle at the start and end points, and will deviate less from the eotf curve at the start.

 ### Set soft clip gamma
 Selects the gamma to draw the soft clip curve in.